Research Methods in Languages Education (KCIL5620)

 Conducting research in the teaching of Australian languages requires an understanding of diverse issues, including: languages education research methods, the history of research on Indigenous people and languages, locating existing records, practical techniques for obtaining and managing data, project planning, Indigenous research ethics and community consultation.
 It is also important for students to understand the role of research in high-quality teaching and to gain experience in a range of research methodologies and their potential for application to likely teaching situations in this field.
 This unit of study allows students to explore these issues and develop practical skills that will allow them to become effective researchers in Indigenous languages education.
 Students will be expected to directly apply their learning in this unit of study to their activities in KCIL5621 Research Project in Languages Education or KCIL5622 Learning an Indigenous Language.

 Our courses that offer this unit of study

 Further unit of study information

-research project rationale and outline (20%) and research project presentation and proposal (60%) and test instrument (20%)
+literature review (20%); research project rationale and outline (20%) and draft research project presentation and proposal (40%) and final research project with test instrument (20%)

 Faculty/department permission required?

 Available to students enrolled in block-mode courses only.